reactionic127/cupofdata.com/content/blog/2018-02-08-ai-models-for-marketers-and-flight-simulators.md

 postimage: /files/images/filght_sim.jpg
 newsFlag: false
 tags:
-  - name: Computer Science
+  - name: Data
-  - name: Software
+  - name: Marketing
 ---
 First of all, I need to start doing some shout outs!
 Thank you, [Ken Chow](https://www.linkedin.com/in/techmarketingleader/), [Chris Gosselin](https://www.linkedin.com/in/chrisgosselinusafvet/), [Christina Ellwood](https://www.linkedin.com/in/christinaellwood/), [Anna Yong](https://www.linkedin.com/in/4everfusion/), [Marko Savic](https://www.linkedin.com/in/savicmarko/), [Lisbeth McNabb](https://www.linkedin.com/in/lisbethmcnabb/), and [Glenn Fossella](https://www.linkedin.com/in/glenfossella/) for taking a few moments out of your busy days to provide us with some insights!